 I don’t golf.
-I know nothing about the sport or the equipment you need, let alone the most effective way to organize it.
+I know almost nothing about the sport or the equipment you need, let alone the most effective way to organize it.
 Not an impressive start to a blog post about golf bag organization, is it?
 Don’t worry.
 I didn’t write a post about something I know nothing about.
 I asked my father-in-law, an avid golfer and all around nice guy, for help.
-He gave me some golf equipment insight, and I applied organizational concepts and together, we give you… how to organize a golf bag!
+He gave me some golf equipment insight; I applied organizational concepts and together, we give you… how to organize a golf bag!

 Benefits of Golfing